 Symptoms and complications

 Expect your child to be unwell with a cough, fever, red eyes and a rash that rapidly spreads all over.
-One in five children may need to be hospitalised for severe side effects.
+One in five children may need to be hospitalized for severe side effects.
 And one in 15 individuals suffers serious complications.

 These may include ear infection, chest infection, swelling of the brain (encephalitis) leading to brain damage, deafness and death in about 1 in 5,000 individuals with measles.